malayh/k8s-iac-framework/README.md

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/malayh/k8s-iac-framework/main/scripts/setup.sh | bash
 ```
+3. Configure your tools
+   * Setup your AWS credentials
+   * Create terraform state bucket.
+Run `./scripts/setup_statebucket.sh bucket-name region`
+   * Create KMS key and add your user to the key.
+4. Edit configurations in `.env` file
+5. Create environment to your need.
+   * See `environments/stag/terragrunt.hcl` and `environments/common/terragrunt.hcl` for examples.
+   * Run `just all` to create cluster and other resources.
+6. Configure kubectl to point to your cluser
+   * Run `aws eks --region <region> update-kubeconfig --name <cluster-name>`
+   * Verify the cluster is configured by running `kubectl get nodes`
+7. Install system components
+   * Update `charts/system/map.json` file to use your cluster
+   * `cd charts/system && just setns && just install`
+8. Install operators (optional)
+   * Update `charts/operators/map.json` file to use your cluster
+   * `cd charts/operators && just setns && just install`
+9. Create charts for your backend: Follow instructions here: [How to run your apps](#how-to-run-your-apps)

 # Tools and concepts
 The project uses `helm`, `just`, `sops`, `tofu`, `terragrunt`, `kubectl` and `aws`.